MedX-Media/MedX/README.md

 # MedX
 ## what it is?
 MedX is an open-source media platform for med people to explore, learn, and share in the world of health tech.
+this is our website www.medxmedia.net (launching soon)

 ## who we are?
 the first contributors are some medical people! @sinusealpha, @aref-asadi, and @hossein-kazzemi are those who started this project. but as it goes, other people can contribute to it to help us in our shared purpose -- medicalizing tech world for medical (and in a broader version, non-technical) people.